cavo789/blog/blog/2024/02/09/vscode-devcontainer/index.md

 ![Running the index page in a browser](./images/browser_index.png)

-:::danger Stop to read here if ...
+:::danger Stop reading here if ...
 ... you're one of those people who thinks *The script works, doesn't it?
 Then why this whole article?*, **please turn off your computer and promise never to touch a single line of code again**.
 :::